What is AIDS?

 How can HIV infection be diagnosed?

 See a doctor for a blood test.
-The blood test results will take a few days.
+It can be done at any health clinic.
+The blood test results will take a few minutes.
 Your results are confidential.
 You can also get a counseling session for more information on HIV infection and prevention.